eduNEXT/picasso/README.rst

 Key features of the Picasso Workflow include:

-- **Runs on GitHub-hosted runners**: By default, the workflow uses ``ubuntu-latest`` runners to execute jobs.
+- **Runs on GitHub-hosted runners**: By default, the workflow uses ``ubuntu-latest`` runners to execute jobs, this can't be changed to self-hosted runners for the time being.
 - **Builds and pushes Docker images**: The workflow logs into DockerHub and pushes the built service images.
+This can be customized to push images to other registries.
 - **Supports multiple services**: You can specify the service to build (e.g., ``openedx``, ``mfe``, ``codejail``, etc.) using the ``SERVICE`` input.
 - **Customizable repository and strain**: The workflow allows for specifying the repository, branch, and path to the strain being built.
 - **Configurable BuildKit parallelism**: By default, the workflow limits parallelism during the build process to optimize resource usage, although this can be toggled using the `ENABLE_LIMIT_BUILDKIT_PARALLELISM` input.